 GHG

 Disclosure Quantity Units

 Direct (Scope 1) GHG Emissions - Tonnes

-CO 2 e
+CO2e

 Energy indirect (Scope 2) GHG Emissions - Tonnes

-CO 2 e
+CO2e

 Emissions of ozone-depleting substances (ODS) - Tonnes

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach The Company has no material impact under this category as of this reporting period.
-What are the Risk/s Identified?
-Which stakeholders are affected?
-Management Approach The Company has no material risk(s) identified under this category as of this reporting period
+Management Approach The Company has no material impact under this category as of this reporting period. , , , , , , , , , , , , , , , , , , , , Which stakeholders are affected?
+Management Approach The Company has no material risk(s) identified under this category as of this reporting period What are the Opportunity/ies Which stakeholders are Management Approach

-What are the Opportunity/ies Identified?
-Which stakeholders are affected?
-Management Approach The Company has no material opportunity(ies) identified under this category as of this reporting period
+Identified? affected?
+The Company has no material opportunity(ies) identified under this category as of this reporting period